mikahGeek/oblige-old/README.md

 # oblige
-Oblige is a platform for building integrations between CRM and Social Network applications and businesses.
+Oblige is a platform for building integrations between CRMs, Social Network applications, and businesses.